-Another highlight of this tool belt is the inclusion of its gel-core suspenders equipped with comfortable padding.
+Another highlight of this leather work belt is the inclusion of its gel-core suspenders equipped with comfortable padding.
 With this feature, I noticed a dramatic improvement in the tool belt’s ability to handle heavy loads and distribute the weight it carries evenly.
 Through even and proper weight distribution, you will experience less strain affecting your hips and lower back.

-I like the presence of completely adjustable back and front straps in this tool belt, too, as this means that the fit is customizable based on your comfort.
+I like the presence of completely adjustable back and front straps in this Dickies Work Gear tool belt, too, as this means that the fit is customizable based on your comfort.
 You are also assured of the security of the 5-inch well-padded weight belt as it features a steel double roller buckle.
 I am also happy with the belt’s overall capacity as it contains numerous large and small pockets spread across two pouches.